 Shimizumori Namba is a chili pepper that has been traditionally grown in the Shimizumori district of Hirosaki City .
 In Aomori Prefecture, chili peppers are called "Namba (Nanban)," and since it is a Namba (chili pepper) grown in Shimizumori, it is affectionately known as "Shimizumori Namba."

-However, in 2004, a research group was formed to establish the "Shimizumori Namba" brand in order to protect the region's traditional vegetables.
-Finally, in 2015, "Shimizumori Namba" was made into a local brand, and the tradition continues to be preserved as a source of pride for the region
+However, in 2004, a research group was formed to establish the "Shimizumori Nanba" brand in order to protect the region's traditional vegetables.
+Finally, in 2015, it was branded, and the tradition continues to be preserved as a source of local pride

 Characteristics of Shimizumori Number